 The other day, I stepped out of my office after a Zoom meeting and noticed my daughter was eating a bagel.
-This observation was innocuous at face value, but defeating when I thought about the cinnamon roll she’d polished off an hour before.
-And the muffin before that.
-Preceded by a bowl of cinnamon toast crunch.
-I pictured the dinner rolls she ate for dinner the night before.
+This observation was innocuous at face value, but defeating when I thought about the dinner rolls she ate for dinner the night before.
 Just rolls.
-And I suddenly couldn’t remember the last time something other than an iteration of bread and sugar passed her lips.
+Because I was too swamped to make her an actual meal.

 “I’m failing,” drifted through my brain.